 - Schneider Weisse wheat beers (Kelheim, Bavaria)

-- Plus steins, glassware and US-special Oktoberfest beers (deliveries and stocks dependent).
+- Plus steins and glassware (seasonal deliveries and stocks dependent).

 Why is Oktoberfest in September?

-The festivities began on October 12, 1810 and ended on October 17th with a horse race.
-In the following years, the celebrations were repeated and, later, the festival was prolonged and moved forward into September.
+In following years, the celebrations were repeated and, later, the festival was prolonged and moved forward into September.

 Historically, the last Oktoberfest weekend was in October and this tradition continues into present times.